The Golden Thread of Soul

 • Michael Meade

 Bill Plotkin defines soul as a person’s ecological niche within the web of life.
 This does not mean that all humans as a species have the same eco-niche.
 Rather, each individual human will have their own true, unique place in creation.
-This is a place where the soul is fully alive, radiantly occupying the fullness of the deep, essential soul-self.
+This is a place where the soul is fully alive, radiantly occupying the fullness of the deep, essential soul-self, in profound relationship with the web of life.

-Whilst this is an ecological definition of soul, the process of coming to know our own soul is a psychological and spiritual journey.
+The process of coming to know our own soul is an ecological, psychological and spiritual journey.
 We come to know the soul through what Plotkin calls our own mythopoetic identity, a mythical archetype of our own soul-self, revealed through symbol, image and metaphor.
 The mythopoetic identity is not the soul itself, but is how our human consciousness communicates our unique eco-niche to us.

 On the third day of fasting and questing, I had wept and sung my longing until I was left empty, bereft.
 I feel raw, lost.
 I look up and the dead branch over the river shape-shifts.
 I see a hooded cloak, a holy woman.
-She has three glowing white fronds over her arm and when I ask she shows me gifts of love, wisdom and the knowing of hidden things.
-Then I see that she is holding a stick, just like the one I had been beating with for two days.
+When I see that she is holding a stick, just like the one I had been beating with for two days.
 I sob, knowing she is me.
-She tells me she has no need of a name, but the name comes in a stream of consciousness as I write down the experience.
-It is my name.
+She is me.
 I am here to protect and love the sacred river of life.
 I feel stunned as I weep and laugh on the river bank.

 The soul shows us the larger, deeper story we are living, the archetypal myth that underlies our personal biography.
 The myth shows us who we are on a level much deeper than any social or vocational role.
-Soul points to our essential ways of being.
-The soul is reflected in the deep structure at the core of the psyche.
-It may be that in our lives we have reached a level of social, personal or vocation success, but something feels unmet inside us.
+Soul points to our essential ways of being in relationship with life.
+It may be that we have reached a level of social, personal or vocational success, but something feels unmet inside us.
 When we turn to the soul, we may realise we hardly know ourselves at all.
-This is the journey that soul takes us on: to retrieve the essential unique self within you, so you can live the myth within you.
+This is the journey that soul takes us on, to live the myth within you and through this myth, to particpate in the unfolding world myth..

 Soul gives us Purpose